October 6, 2020

 Are there any specific treatments for COVID-19?

 Other than supportive care, there have been no approved treatments for COVID-19 despite a flurry of coverage over false medical claims in the lay press and on social media.
+For example, most guidelines now recommend against the use of hydroxychloroquine, or hydroxychloroquine plus azithromycin, therapies originally touted as beneficial.
 More than 300 clinical trials have been established internationally and at least 50 candidate vaccines are under study.
-Convalescent sera are also being studied.
-An editorial published in the Annals of Internal Medicine deals in particular with chloroquine and hydroxychloroquine, which have been touted widely in the media, but are as of yet unproven therapies and have no indication for prophylaxis, with a risk for serious adverse events.
-The Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for the unapproved product, remdesivir, for the treatment of severe COVID-19.
+The Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for the unapproved product, remdesivir, for the treatment of severe COVID-19 and has only just approved the use of convalescent plasma, again under the banner of an EUA.

 The Infectious Diseases Society of America has issued recommendations regarding the treatment and management of patients with COVID-19, including the use of dexamethasone and remdesivir.
 Of note, other therapeutic recommendations are currently only in the context of an ongoing clinical trial.
 The Journal of the American Medical Association has a page dedicated to updates in the diagnosis and treatment of COVID-19.

 There are updated guidelines in place for when infected persons can safely return to work.
-A symptom-based strategy for those on home isolation includes the following: at least three days have passed since recovery (resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms) in addition to 10 days having passed since symptoms first appeared.
+A symptom-based strategy for those on home isolation includes the following: at least one day has passed since recovery (resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms) in addition to 10 days having passed since symptoms first appeared.
+In patients with severe to critical illness or who are severely immunocompromised the recommendations recommend remaining isolated up to 20 days since the first appearance of symptoms.

-A test-based strategy includes resolution of symptoms as above, in addition to negative results from at least two consecutive nasopharyngeal swabs collected ≥ 24 hours apart.
+A test-based strategy includes resolution of symptoms as above, in addition to negative results from at least two consecutive nasopharyngeal swabs collected ≥ 24 hours apart but is no longer recommended in most cases because of the presence of prolonged viral shedding in individuals who are no longer infectious.

 Healthcare personnel with laboratory-confirmed COVID-19 who have not had any symptoms should be excluded from work until 10 days have passed since the date of their first positive COVID-19 diagnostic test if they have remained asymptomatic.